 - Identify the goals of the private foundation and assess whether your funding is sufficient to meet these goals.
 Beneath a certain level of funding, many experts believe that a private foundation is an inefficient vehicle for furthering charitable purposes.
 There is wide variation in identifying a specific minimum level of funding.
 It is common to hear gift planning attorneys state $1 million ($50,000 minimum annual distribution) as a rule of thumb, but it really depends on the facts and circumstances of each particular organization.

-- Refine the private foundation’s goals to ensure that they are consistent with the 501(c)(3) requirements.
-For example, grantmaking to individuals or taxable entities may or may not be permissible.
+- Refine the private foundation’s goals and planned activities to ensure that they are and will be consistent with the applicable requirements.
+For example, grantmaking to individuals, taxable entities, and foreign entities may be permissible only under certain regulated circumstances (e.g., expenditure responsibility, equivalency determination); and scholarships may require advance approval of the scholarship-related procedures by the IRS.
 If such activities are being considered, know in advance the associated requirements and limitations.

 - Draft a business plan.
 All of the work in the previous steps should be incorporated into this draft (which should be a live document, changing as facts and circumstances change), and it should also detail, among other things, a thoughtful SWOT analysis, marketing plan, and a 3-year budget (which you’ll need to submit to the IRS with your application for tax-exempt status).

 - Draft the governing documents (e.g., articles of incorporation, bylaws, conflict of interest policy) with care.
-Using another organization's bylaws as a template may provide some guidance but is more often a mistake unless reviewed by an attorney.
+Using another organization’s bylaws as a template may provide some guidance but is more often a mistake unless reviewed by an attorney knowledgeable in this practice area.

 - Check to see whether you must register to engage in charitable solicitations.
 This is a commonly overlooked requirement.